MileHacker Logo

 Brasília's history is short but impactful.
 The idea of moving Brazil's capital inland dates back to the 18th century, a vision at fostering national development.
 However, the dream became reality only in the mid-20th century under President Juscelino Kubitschek.
 His famous slogan, "fifty years of progress in five," fueled the rapid construction of the new capital.
 Inaugurated on April 21, 1960, Brasília represents a peak of modernist architecture and urban planning.

-Architect Oscar Niemeyer designed its iconic public buildings, distinguished by their flowing lines, concrete forms, and bold artistic expression.
+Architect Oscar Niemeyer designed its symbolic public buildings, distinguished according to their flowing lines, concrete forms, and bold artistic expression.
 Urban planner Lúcio Costa laid out the city's distinctive "airplane" or "bird" shape, integrating residential, governmental, and business zones with extensive green areas and wide avenues.
-This ambitious project brought together workers from across Brazil, creating a melting pot of cultures that defines the city's unique identity today.
-In 1987, UNESCO recognized Brasília as a World Heritage site, celebrating its exceptional universal value as an example of modern city planning and architecture.
-This designation solidifies its place as a significant landmark in human history and design.
+This ambitious project brought together workers from across Brazil, creating a melting pot of cultures that determines the city's unique identity today.
+In 1987, UNESCO recognized Brasília as a World Heritage site, celebrating its exceptional universal value as an example of contemporary city planning and architecture.
+This designation solidifies its place as a significant landmark in the history of mankind and design.

 Brasília Today